TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: TelecomTS Dataset

+Given the collected KPI measurements under both normal operation and anomalous conditions, we construct fixed-length time series samples by applying a sliding window of length 128 time steps with a stride of 32.
+This yields 32K samples, each consisting of 128 time steps across 18 KPI channels.
+Each time series sample is associated with structured metadata collected alongside the data, including network conditions, the presence or absence of anomalies, and their corresponding types.

+With these samples and metadata available, we proceed with curation of question-answer pairs across three categories: (1)~\emph{anomalies Q\&A}, (2)~\emph{time series Q\&A}, and (3)~\emph{network Q\&A}, along with explicit reasoning paths that provide grounded justifications for the answers in each category.
+These categories are designed to span a spectrum of difficulty, from statistical extraction over individual KPIs to cross-channel reasoning over coordinated changes across multiple signals.
+All dataset statistics are summarized in Table~\ref{tab:dataset_statistics}, and representative examples are shown in Fig. \ref{fig:qnadataset} and Appendix~\ref{app:exampledataset}.

+\textbf{1.
+Anomalies Q\&A.} This family of Q\&A is directly derived from the anomaly annotations of each sample and includes questions about whether an anomaly is present, as well as its duration and root cause when one exists.

-Finally, for an additional multi-modal downstream task, we curate a set of Q\&A pairs designed to probe the model’s understanding of the time series data.
-Two families of Q\&A are created: the first focuses on qualitative and quantitative aspects to assess a model's ability to reason about inherent statistical and structural properties of the time series.
-Particularly, for each time series sample and channel, we compute basic metrics such as mean and variance directly.
-Periodicity is estimated using a Fourier transform, where the dominant frequency component indicates the primary period.
-The trend is determined by fitting a linear regression line to the series and evaluating its slope.
-If the slope exceeds the mean slope plus one standard deviation across all samples, it is labeled as a positive trend; if it falls below the mean minus one standard deviation, it is labeled as a negative trend; otherwise, it is considered to exhibit no prominent trend.
-The second set of Q\&As contains the contextual ground truths of user behavior and network conditions.
-Particularly, from each sample’s metadata, we extract four labels—user activity, mobility state, zone, and congestion status—and prompt GPT-4.1 to generate multiple question–answer templates per label.
-Then, we randomly sample among these templates to form the final diverse Q\&A pairs.
-An overview of this Q\&A is shown in Fig.~\ref{fig:qnadataset}.
+\textbf{2.
+Time Series Q\&A.} This second family of Q\&A targets time series reasoning and probes a model's understanding of intrinsic statistical and structural properties of the signals, such as mean, variance, periodicity, and trend.
+To that end, for each time series sample and KPI channel, we compute basic statistics such as mean and variance directly from the data.
+Periodicity is estimated using a Fourier transform, where the dominant frequency component determines the primary period.
+Trends are identified by fitting a linear regression line to each series and evaluating its slope: slopes above (below) one standard deviation from the mean across all samples are labeled as positive (negative), while remaining cases are treated as having no prominent trend.